EmRobotics/EmRobotics.github.io/_pages/research.md

 ### [Plasma Science and Technology Lab](https://pstlab.engin.umich.edu)
 #### Winter 2022

 In 2022, I was working on a water purification project with a PhD student.
 The goal was to build a plasma reactor that could destroy high concentrations of PFAS in a water purification system.
-I modeled the reactor reservoir using CAD.
+I modeled a previous reactor reservoir using CAD, so a new reservoir could be machined.
 I constructed the frame of the reactor and documented the dimensions and setup of the parts.
 Additionally, I created solutions of differing conductivities that were used to investigate how plasma characteristics changed in different environments.
 I used the data from spectrometer measurements at differing conductivities to create intensity spectra of the light emitted.

 <br>